CHILab1/DNN-parser/README.md

 | `UpDoubleConv` | 2 x [Convolutional layers 2D, Batch Normalization 2D, ReLU] with out_channels influenced by bilinear of None upsampling |
 | `UpDoubleConv_out` | UpDoubleConv layers that terminate the architecture |
 | `output` | dense layers that terminate the architecture |

+## Run parser
+The executable file for the parser can be downloaded from

+The following parameters must be used to execute it